graz-sh/graz/docs/docs/hooks/useConnect.md

 # useConnect

-hook for connecting to an account with keplr wallet
+Mutation hook to execute wallet connection with optional arguments to invoke given functions on error, loading, or success event

 #### Usage